 Knights of the Round

-Developer: Capcom Publisher: Capcom Released: April 1994 Genre: Beat em up
+Developer: Capcom Publisher: Capcom Released: 04/94 Genre: Beat em up

-It’s interesting to look back and see how much Capcom were into exploring RPG mechanics with their various games in the 90s.
+It is interesting to look back and see how much Capcom were into exploring RPG mechanics with their various games in the 90s.
 Magic Sword dipped its toes in that water but they went all in with the brawler genre.
 King of Dragons was an interesting if flawed attempt at adding depth to the standard combat of the genre.
 It was not completely successful but a decent attempt nonetheless.
 Knights of the Round was a much better second attempt.
 The SNES port is a fantastic conversion but also highlight the flaws of the original in the face of stiffer competition.

 When Arthur pulls the sacred sword Excalibur from its stone it sets events in motion.
 The wizard Merlin informs him that it is his destiny to unite England and become King of the Britons.
 But there is work to be done first.
 With his comrades Lancelot and Percival they set out to defeat the evil King Garibaldi to free the land.
 Like its counterpart King of Dragons Knights of the Round was a late port, originally released in arcades in 1991 but not reaching the home market until 1994.
-While good games the genre had moved on, with titles like Streets of Rage 3 and Denjin Makai really advancing the genre.
-I still like it but it couldn’t help feeling old in light of those titles.
+While good games the genre had moved on, with titles like Streets of Rage 3 and Denjin Makai advancing the genre.
+I still like it but it could not help feeling old in light of those titles.

 As in most titles within the genre Arthur, Percival, and Lancelot fit neatly within the standard genre conventions.
 Lancelot is weak but fast, Percival is the slow strongman and Arthur occupies the middle.
 There are subtleties between characters; Lancelot can attack twice in midair while Arthur can perform a stronger slash to knock down enemies.
 This might be the rare case where the slow man is the best character.
 Percival excels because of one trait: dashing.
 He can dash and cancel into a devastating giant swing.